Home > Articles > Understanding the SI Unit of Electric Current: Ampere (A)

 Magnetic fields are created by electric currents and are employed in motors, generators, inductors, and transformers.
 They generate joule heating in conventional conductors, which produces light in incandescent light bulbs.
 Time-varying currents produce electromagnetic waves, which are used to transmit data in telecommunications.

-SI Unit of Electric Current Highlights
+SI Unit of Electric Current: Important Highlights

 The following table shows the basic details of electric current-